reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

 ======================================================================

-In this tutorial, we show how Reaktoro can be used for one-dimensional reactive transport calculations for modelling the geochemical reactions that occur along a porous rock column as an aqueous fluid is continuously injected on its left side.
+In this tutorial, we show how Reaktoro can be used for one-dimensional reactive transport calculations for modeling the geochemical reactions that occur along a porous rock column as an aqueous fluid is continuously injected on its left side.